How to Prevent Toilet Clogs

 They will take all (legal) expired or no longer used drugs, whether prescription or over-the-counter, and have them incinerated.

 Ask ahead, though; not all will accept injectable medications in pre-filled syringes.
 You probably need to get a sharps container, and inquire at your pharmacy how to then dispose of those.
+In our area, they have to be handled as hazardous material, so we would have to take them to the haz-mat collection facility.

 What She has a harder time with are man-made chemicals.
 This explains problems like acid rain.